 • Langley Air Force Base Youth Programs, Hampton, VA

-The new centers join 14 such facilities across the U.S., including in Arizona, Hawaii, Utah and New Mexico, and at Ramstein Air Base in Germany.
+The new centers joined 14 such facilities across the U.S., including in Arizona, Hawaii, Utah and New Mexico, and at Ramstein Air Base in Germany.
+(See the full list at the end of this story.)
 The centers provide military youth with access to such advanced technologies as 3-D printers, robotics and high-definition video production.
 A fully dedicated STEM educator will offer individual and group support, using real-world applications to help youth program participants develop their STEM skills and critical thinking.

 “Youth Centers on military installations not only offer a safe and fun environment for military kids and teens, but they also help inspire them to discover their passion,” said Jim Clark, president and CEO of Boys & Girls Clubs of America.
 “With the continued support from Raytheon, we can introduce more youth to STEM careers and help them create a career plan for their future.”